 The Saxo Bank corporate account tiers are the following:

-- Classic: A minimum $100,000 deposit is required, and it gives you access to tight spreads and customer and technical support 24/5.
+- Classic: A minimum $100,000 deposit is required, giving you access to tight spreads and customer and technical support 24/5.

 - Platinum: A minimum $500,000 deposit is required.
-In addition to Classic features, it also lowers trading prices by up to 30% and prioritises local-language customer support.
+In addition to Classic features, it also lowers trading prices by up to 30% and prioritizes local-language customer support.